Not All Infinities Are Equal: The Cross-Entropy Asymmetry Behind Hallucination

 The per-coordinate reading is sharp.
 In isolation, putting mass on a real outcome the model had assigned zero to is the only way to incur an unbounded penalty, and putting mass on an outcome that cannot happen is, term by term, free.

-Cross-entropy diverges at independence
+Cross-entropy diverges at disjoint support

 Both the asymmetry above and the growth-rate story reduce, in the worst case, to the same singularity.
 The Kullback–Leibler divergence